joao-conde/competitive-programming/README.md

-# Competitive Programming Contests
+# Competitive Programming

-Training exercises from online judges and from programming competitions.
+Solutions for programming contests and practice exercises from online judges.

 The solutions implemented are my own and they are often a product of quick thinking and coding.
-I do not intend to make super good 'quality' code I only intend to come up with a program to solve the problem as quickly and as efficiently as required (and to have fun of course).
-Still I try to keep it clean.

-Also, the programming style for a competitive environment changes a lot.
+I do not intend to make enterprise level software but only to solve the problem as quickly and as efficiently as required (and to have fun of course).
+Also, in a competitive environment, the programming style changes a lot (more global variables, shorter variable names, ...).

-Some code was provided by the professors at FEUP, namely the data structures used in graph algorithms and these aswell.

 ## Repository Contents